salekali/PAKvsIND-Sentiment-Analysis/README.md

 This code is a sentiment analysis of the PAKvsIND hashtag, from the ICC Champions Trophy 2017 final.
 The code uses [tweepy](http://www.tweepy.org/) to access the Twitter API and [TextBlob](https://textblob.readthedocs.io/en/dev/) for sentiment analysis.

 The code takes a sample of 5000 tweets with the search terms 'PAKvsIND' and 'Pakistan', and 5000 tweets with the search terms 'PAKvsIND' and 'India'.
-These tweets are stored in separate .csv files, and the code itself outputs an average polarity of both sets of tweets.
+These tweets are stored in separate .csv files, and the code outputs an average polarity of both sets of tweets.
 The range of polarity is from 1 to -1, representing a range in positive and negative sentiments.